 - Put cornstarch on driveway stains and allow to sit overnight.
 Wash away.

-- Apply a small amount to face to control oil.
+- Apply a small amount to your face to control oil.

 So, do you need more natural cleaning ideas?
-If you have missed any of our series, you will also want to check out the ways to clean with vinegar, cream of tartar, peroxide, steam, baking soda, lemon, corn starch, salt and rubbing alcohol.
-Y’all enjoy and get a jump start on that spring cleaning now.
-You will also want to stay tuned for more tips and projects all week!
+If you have missed any of our series, you will also want to check out the ways to clean with vinegar, cream of tartar, peroxide, steam, baking soda, lemon, corn starch, salt, and rubbing alcohol.
+Y’all enjoy and also be sure to get a jump start on that spring cleaning now.

 All-Natural Cleaning Guide